numidium/dfu-mods/DynamicMusic/readme.txt

 2. Custom Tracks
 -------------------------
-Custom tracks are to be placed in any of the playlist directories within the DynMusic directory.
+Custom tracks are to be placed in any of the playlist directories within the StreamingAssets/Sound/DynMusic directory.
 They must be in .ogg format in order to be recognized.
 Soundtracks with .ogg files will play their tracks in shuffle order (i.e. all tracks play in random order before repeating).

 If any .ogg files are added to a playlist during runtime then they will not become part of their respective playlists until DFU restarts.
 Deleting .ogg files during runtime should be avoided as it will cause errors.